google/secret-manager-with-sendgrid/README.md

-# Using Secret Manager and Cloud Functions for calling SendGrid
+# Using Secret Manager and Cloud Functions to call SendGrid

 ## Introduction